-As a Year Coordinator, I will make every effort to be available to answer problems and queries throughout the year and you should not hesitate to contact me or module moderators personally (Appendix I).
+As Year Directors, we will make every effort to be available to answer problems and queries throughout the year and you should not hesitate to contact us or module moderators personally (Appendix I).

-Please feel free to give formal or informal feedback about the academic organization of the module at any time.
+Please feel free to give formal or informal feedback about the academic organization of the module at any time, personally, via your representatives, or through discussion forums in Moodle (INLE).
 If for whatever reason you are getting into academic difficulties with the course, let us know sooner rather than later.